Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

 \subsection{Significant Hyperparameter Analysis}

-The number $M$ and the step $m$ of walks effect the scalability and accuracy of \proj.
-To examine their impact, we evaluate \proj on \texttt{citation2}, a large sparse graph, and \texttt{collab}, a medium dense graph, for different values of $M$ and $m$.
+The number $M$, the step $m$ of walks and the hidden dimension $d$ effect scalability and accuracy of \proj.
+To examine their impact, we evaluate \proj on \texttt{citation2}, a large sparse graph, and \texttt{collab}, a medium dense graph, for different values of $m$, $M$, and $d$.

-\textbf{Prediction Performance.} Fig. \ref{fig:mmp} shows the prediction results.
-As we expected, the performance consistently increases if we use larger number of walks $M$.
-But for the step $m$, it is not necessary that longer steps will guarantee better results, which depends on the specifics of the dataset.
+\textbf{Prediction Performance.} Fig. \ref{fig:mmp} and \ref{fig:dim} show the prediction results.
+As expected, the performance consistently increases if we use a larger number of walks $M$.
+But for the step $m$, it is not always true that longer steps will guarantee better results, which depends on the specifics of the dataset.
 For instance, in network \texttt{citation2}, to accurately predict the link between two papers, more steps are needed as it would capture a larger group of papers which share similar semantics.
 While for \texttt{collab}, the case is different, as deeper walks would include more noise for predicting collaborations between two authors.
-In general, some small $m~(2\sim5)$ and $M~(50\sim400)$ ensure good enough performance.
-By adjusting $m$ and $M$, we can achieve the trade-off between accuracy, complexity, and scalability, which is not an option for other SGRL models.
+In general, some small $m~(2\sim5)$ and $M~(50\sim400)$ ensure adequate performance.
+By adjusting $m$ and $M$, we can achieve the trade-off between accuracy and scalability, none of which is achievable through other SGRL models.
+Moreover, \proj is insensitive to the hidden dimension as shown by Fig.~\ref{fig:dim}.

 \textbf{Training and Inference Time Cost.} As Figs. \ref{fig:mmt} and \ref{fig:mmf} demonstrated, the time of walk sampling and subgraph joining is nearly linear w.r.t. the total number of walks ($m*M$) under the same number of threads (16 by default).
-Here, we do not regulate $M$ based on the degree of each node in the query, which may induce certain duplication in sampled walks originated from the nodes with small degrees.
-Using degree-adaptive $M$ is promising to improve the scalability of \proj while keeping good prediction performance.
+Here, we do not regulate $M$ based on the degree of each node in a query, which may induce certain duplication in sampled walks originated from the nodes with small degrees.
+Using degree-adaptive $M$ is promising to further improve the scalability of \proj while keeping good prediction performance.
 We leave such investigation for future study.